bonitasoft/bonita-doc/md/customize-living-application-layout.md

-# Customize living application layout
+# Customize the living application layout

 ::: info
 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

 ::: warning
-Since 7.3 we made some changes on the default layout.
+Since Bonita BPM 7.3, we have made some changes in the default layout.
 You will have to remove `layout.css` from the page asset to make the following instructions relevant.
 :::

  ## Overview